-Students who are native speakers of Spanish must get permission from the department in order to enroll in SPAN-S 311, SPAN-S 312, SPAN-S 317 SPAN-S 323, SPAN-S360, and SPAN-S363.
+Students who are native speakers of Spanish must get permission from the department to enroll in any third-year or fourth-year level Spanish courses.
 Questions about the major or minor should be directed to the department chair.

 Qualified students who want to participate in a oneyear academic program are encouraged to apply for the program offered in Madrid, Spain.
 In addition, IU offers programs in various locations throughout Spain and Latin America.
 Summer study programs are available in Bilbao and Salamanca, Spain.
 These programs can be used to fulfill requirements for the baccalaureate degree.

-For a description of all Spanish program options: http:// overseas.iu.edu/programs/iuprograms/languages/spanish.shtml.
+For a description of all Spanish program options: http://overseas.iu.edu/programs/iuprograms/languages/spanish.shtml.